RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 $$T: R^n \rightarrow R^n$$

-is a linear map defines where it sends the basis of V. The group of such linear maps that preserves the vector space of a vector for a given basis is called the group of linear transformation as is defined as $$GL(R^n)$$.This transformation is achieved by left multiplying an n x n matrix with the vector V. This implies that:
-$$GL_n(R)$$ is isomorphic to $$GL(R^n)$$ for a given choice of basis.
+is a linear map defines where it sends the basis of V. The group of such linear maps that preserves the vector space of a vector for a given basis is called the group of linear transformation as is defined as $$GL(R^n)$$.This transformation is achieved by left multiplying an n x n matrix with the vector V. This implies that $$GL_n(R)$$ is isomorphic to $$GL(R^n)$$ for a given choice of basis.

 This is true for complex numbers as well.